Basic Approach

 Helping healthcare professionals and clinical settings manage COVID-19

-To help healthcare professionals and clinical settings manage COVID-19 and the global threat it poses, we donated ¥10 million to the Japan Medical Association in February 2021.
+To help healthcare professionals and clinical settings respond to the global threat posed by COVID-19, we donated ¥10 million to the Japan Medical Association in February 2021.

 Environmental Conservation and Volunteer Activities